-Whilst Andy Murray isn’t taking part in this event due to a hip injury, it doesn’t mean that you can’t.
-A tennis match wouldn’t be a tennis match without the toing and froing of the ball, tactics and ideas thought up by the individual tennis player and their coaching team.
+Andy Murray is planning to take part in the singles at the event this year, his first Grand Slam since his hip injury, so even more to look forward to this year.
+A tennis match wouldn’t be a tennis match without the to’ing and fro’ing of the ball, tactics and ideas thought up by the individual tennis player and their coaching team.
 Why not set up a debate during this week to replicate this back and forth of ideas and generating some useful blog content for your target audience?

 Celebrating independent movies, The Sundance Film Festival showcases works which primarily tell a hard-hitting story without the backing of any large corporation.
 It shows that you don’t need a large budget in order to make an impact with your work.
 Robert Redford, the President and Founder of the Festival stated; “storytellers can challenge and…provoke thought, drive empathy and allow the audience to connect, in deeply personal ways.”
 There’s no reason why your blog posts can’t do the same.

 Robert Burns was one of the great Scottish bards and as such, for hundreds of years, people (primarily the Scots) have held banquets in his honour.